This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Where to Stay in St George

 You can camp at the Sand Hollow State Park, which is what we wanted to do but it was booked out.
+I recommend you book your camping spot at Westside campground in advance if you choose to camp.

-St. George hotels that come recommended are:
+Some other great St. George hotels that come recommended are:

 - The Best Western Abbey Inn is located in the middle of St George giving you easy access to restaurants and stories.
 Free breakfast, pool and hot tub.